MEDomics-UdeS/MEDomicsLab/README.md

 ## Information for the Testing Phase of MEDomicsLab

 We anticipate that the participation to the Testing Phase will involve 1 hour of work per week for 17 consecutive weeks, starting January 15, 2024.
+Please also note that no programming is involved and that the tutorials can be performed on a laptop.

 The schedule of the Testing Phase (2024) and the series of tutorials are planned as follows:
 * Step 1 - Install and Explore : Jan 15 – Jan 29